rspilker/jdk-proposal.anyannotation/doc/proposal-full.markdown

 * method `parseMemberValue` does NOT provide the expected type (parameter `memberType`) to the `parseAnnotation` helper method.
 Therefore, the fact that expected type is a previously invalid value (`java.lang.annotation.Annotation`) does not have any effect on parsing the annotation in the class file data.

 * method `parseSig` does not check if the provided type is an annotation type.
 (It really can't, as the type is not guaranteed to be on the classpath, and therefore it has no way of knowing if the provided type is actually an annotation type.
-Nevertheless, the code does indeed includes no such check).
+Nevertheless, the code does indeed include no such check).

 * method 'parseArray' (helper of `parseMemberValue`) contains an assertion (which can be enabled with the `-esa` javac option) on line 485 which needs updating: